wmorgan/dcos-docs/1.8/administration/virtual-networks/isolation.md

 DC/OS uses [iptables](http://linux.die.net/man/8/iptables), a fairly high speed, built-in mechanism for filtering traffic in Linux systems, to set up virtual network isolation.
 We recommend configuring filtering by deploying a homogenous set of rules to all nodes in your infrastructure.
 In order to simplify this, we also recommend using the [ipset](http://ipset.netfilter.org/ipset.man.html) feature of iptables.

 Set up your own chain that bumps over from the `FORWARD` chain.
-You can do this by running the following command: <!-- what does this mean? -->
+You can do this by running the following command:

     $ iptables -N dcos-isolation

 We want to set up a default deny or a default accept policy between filtered overlays.
-To set up default deny, run the following: <!-- why do we want to do this? -->
+To set up default deny, run the following:

     $ iptables -A dcos-isolation -j REJECT